 - The very good app market

-- Most Android devices support NFC, which allows electronic devices to easily interact across short distances.
+- Most Android devices support NFC, allowing electronic devices to interact easily across short distances.

 In the above section, we have seen the basic introduction to Android.
 Now we are going ahead with the application of Android:

-Android applications are software applications which are running on Android platform.
-We have already seen the components of the android application previously as composed of one or more application components like activities, services, content providers, and broadcast receivers.
+Android applications are software applications which are running on the Android platform.
+We have already seen the Android application components previously as composed of one or more application components like activities, services, content providers, and broadcast receivers.
 Android apps are written in the Java programming language and use Java core libraries.
-For Android app development, developers may download the Software Development Kit (SDK) from the android website.
-The SDK includes tools, sample code and relevant documents for creating Android apps.
+Developers may download the Software Development Kit (SDK) from the Android website for Android app development.
+The SDK includes tools, sample code, and relevant documents for creating Android apps.

-- Android is owned by Google, one of the most trusted and reputed organizations across the globe it is also an open source and it is completely free.
+- Android is owned by Google, one of the most trusted and reputed organizations globally.
+It is also an open source, and it is entirely free.

 - It works on almost all devices and is flexible.

-- There are widgets which enable to have a quick do to your work.
+- Some widgets enable you to have a quick do to your work.

-- There is a giant application hub, called Google play store, where you can find millions of apps on the Google Play store.
-It has way more applications than any other OS platforms.
+- Google Play Store is a giant application hub offering users millions of apps.
+It has way more applications than any other OS platform.

 - They have multiple features as compared to other operating systems.